mreid/mark.reid.name/work/index.markdown

 +-- {.section}
 News
 ====
+_14 June 2010:_ Launched a new [discussion site](http://mldiscuss.appspot.com) for [ICML 2010](http://www.icml2010.org).

+_9 June 2010:_ Gave two more talks at Yass High School as part of the [Mathematicians in Schools](http://www.mathematiciansinschools.edu.au/) project.

 _31 May 2010:_
 I have made available a pre-print of my article on _[Generalization Bounds](http://dl.dropbox.com/u/38668/Papers/Generalization_Bounds.pdf)_ from the forthcoming [Encyclopedia of Machine Learning](http://www.springer.com/computer/ai/book/978-0-387-30768-8).